-Chase Parsons provide some insight on his recent repower experience
+Chase Parsons shares his recent repower experience and results

 Mercury pro angler Chase Parsons of Denmark, Wisconsin, might have the best pedigree a walleye angler could ever hope for.
 His father, Gary Parsons, and uncle, Keith Kavajecz, are giants of the sport by any measure, inductees into the National Freshwater Fishing Hall of Fame, and certainly on the short list for greatest tournament walleye angler of all time.